mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 Pomri shot her a glare, and continued teaching.

-"The saffa and tilmarim that inhabited the area did not take kindly to their new neighbors, and almost destroyed the settlement completely.
-But through ingenuity, we found a way to communicate at a basic level with the animals and bargained to live in peace."
+"The saffas and tilmarims that inhabited the area did not take kindly to their new neighbors, and almost destroyed the settlement completely.
+But through ingenuity, we found a way to communicate at a basic level with the animals and bargained with them to live in peace."

 "The settlers tricked them into fighting each other."